J. Rodney Gilstrap: Notable non-patent decisions

-National Board of Trial Advocacy

-In 2019 and 2020, Gilstrap spearheaded efforts to create a specialty certification for patent litigation with the National Board of Trial Advocacy (NBTA), the organization managing board certification for U.S. trial lawyers in civil and criminal law nationwide.
-NBTA announced a patent litigation certification would be administered by its newly-created subdivision, the National Board of Patent Litigation Lawyers (NBPLL), and named Gilstrap the founding president of the NBPLL.
-Alongside Gilstrap, the NBPLL will be led by patent law luminaries that include Morgan Chu, John Desmarais, William F. Lee, Matthew Powers, the Hon.
-Sue Lewis Robinson, and Theodore Stevenson III.

-Civil Trial Leadership During the COVID-19 Pandemic

-An October 2021 report on the judiciary recognized Gilstrap as the top district court judge as measured by the expeditious and safe handling of civil litigation during the COVID-19 pandemic.
-The Federal Rules of Civil Procedure require that trials be conducted to "secure the just, speedy, and inexpensive determination of every action."
-Of the 18 patent jury trials that took place in the Eastern District of Texas from August 2020 to September 2021, Gilstrap handled 16 of those trials without a single incident of illness, resulting from extensive safety precautions taken by the Court.
-As a result, Gilstrap was able to continue moving civil litigation forward without risks to the health and safety of the litigants.

 Recusal controversy

 October 2021 reporting by The Wall Street Journal revealed that since 2011, Gilstrap had presided over 138 cases in which a familial financial conflicts of interest allegedly required his recusal.
 The paper's investigation revealed he held the national record for number of cases in which a federal judge did not recuse himself owing to an alleged familial financial conflict of interest.
-However, the investigation also noted that Gilstrap had not taken any action (and certainly not any biased action) because virtually all of the cases at issue settled by agreement of the parties, prior to the defendant filing an answer and prior to the Court making any ruling on the merits.
+However, the investigation also noted that Gilstrap had not taken any action (and certainly not any biased action) because virtually all of the cases at issue were settled by agreement of the parties, prior to the defendant filing an answer and prior to the Court making any ruling on the merits.
 Notably, Gilstrap did not have a direct financial conflict in any of the cases—instead, the alleged conflict stemmed from the fact that Gilstrap's spouse was the beneficiary of a third-party trust which neither Gilstrap nor his spouse controlled, which had invested in portfolios that included certain stocks.
 For the avoidance of even any appearance of a conflict, the trust promptly divested the stocks at issue immediately after the alleged conflicts came to light.
 The paper's investigation does not identify any conflict following the divestiture.